Oral Hygiene Tips for Seniors

 • Mouthwash – A good mouthwash that kills bacteria, freshens your breath, and helps with gum care can be ideal.

-• Gum – You can use sugar-free Gum to keep your teeth clean during the day and to freshen your breath, Gum is a good choice after eating something to clean your teeth when you do not have your toothbrush available.
+• Gum – You can use sugar-free Gum to clean your teeth during the day and freshen your breath.
+Gum is a good choice after eating something to clean your teeth when you do not have your toothbrush available.

 Reviews: The Best Oral Hygiene Aids for Seniors